What happened at the launch of The British Pop Archive in Manchester?

 Nihal Arthanayake in conversation with Ronke and Adeola.

 Find them on Instagram.
-Take a look at the shots below.
 They are incredible.
-As trustees of Factory International Nihal and I attended their event at Aviva studios on Saturday night and it was jaw droppingly good.
+As trustees of Factory International Nihal and I attended their event at Aviva studios on Saturday night.
 Inclusive excellence is inclusive intelligence.
 Next years event will be their third .
 I love Manchester.
 Exclusion is not something we do well because “we do things differently here…” right?
-This blog states that what happened at the launch was a culturally significant moment in the history of The British Pop Archive.
+What happened at the launch of The British Pop Archive in May 2022 - the disappeared photograph - was the most culturally revealing and possibly the most culturally significant moment of that exhibition entitled “Collection”.

 Black Creative Trailblazers.
 Manchester 2025.
 All my people right here right now.